Concepts

 |---|---|---|

-Note: The minimum RPO must be defined based on the rate of change on the virtual machine.
+Note: The calculation of the minimum RPO must be defined based on the change rate on the virtual machine.

 Virtual Machine Backup

-Backups are stored in a different availability zone and on a physically distinct datacenter from the one hosting the virtual machine.
-They are encrypted using the AES 256-bit symmetric key algorithm (cipher mode xts-plain64) to ensure data confidentiality.
+Backups are stored in an availability zone and on a physical datacenter different from the one hosting the virtual machine.
+They are encrypted using a 256-bit AES symmetric key algorithm (cipher mode xts-plain64) to ensure data confidentiality.

-This setup protects against major failures in the production datacenter and enables restoration on a secondary datacenter (e.g., in case of fire).
+This protects against major failures in the production datacenter and allows restoration to a secondary datacenter (e.g., in case of fire).

 This solution includes: